 - to guide young musicians in developing skills and creative ways of thinking

-- to inspire kids to focus, work hard, and work as a team to achieve excellence
+- to inspire young people to focus, work hard, and work as a team to achieve excellence

 - to create community by crossing cultural, social, and economic divisions

 Empire State Youth Orchestras challenges and inspires young people to achieve excellence through music in a rigorous learning environment leading to high-level performance opportunities.

 Each season, more than 400 talented musicians, ages 9-18, from the greater Capital Region of New York and western New England, enjoy outstanding educational and performance opportunities as members in one or more of ESYO’s two full orchestras, wind orchestra, string ensemble, two jazz ensembles, and three percussion ensembles.
 With approximately thirty public performances each season, ESYO musicians experience the joy of playing in a variety of venues including Troy Savings Bank Music Hall, the Massry Center, Arthur Zankel Music Center, and even Carnegie Hall.
 ESYO’s Youth Orchestra has toured Europe four times and, in 2012, performed by invitation at the World Expo in Yeosu, South Korea, as well as at major concert halls in Beijing and Shanghai, China.
 Our ensembles have performed in festivals, on NPR’s “From the Top,” and had exchanges with other youth music groups.